mohannadaly/employeedirectory/README.md

 ## Security

-The endpoints are secured using **Spring Security** with custom table names for users, roles and authorities.
+The application is secured using **Spring Security** with custom table names for users, roles and authorities.
 Passwords as stored as plain-text pre-fixed with *{noop}* in the database.
 There are 3 main roles in the application: "EMPLOYEE", "MANAGER", and "ADMIN", each authorized access to different functionalities.

 ## Entities